AdamColton/parlex/examples/scalc/readme.md

 decimal part.
 The out put will be limited to the longest decimal part.

 ### Unary Operators
-The only Unary operator is --, it performs negation
+The Unary operators are -- and abs. -- performs negation and abs takes the absolute value.

 ### Binary operators
 As expected +, -, *, / as well as ^ for exponent, and % for modulus.
+There are
+also a set of binary operations for comparison >,< and = will return 1 for true and 0 for false.
+The cmpr operator will return 1 if a>b, 0 if a==b and -1 if a&lt;b.

+### Ternary Operator
+? acts as the ternary operator.
+It is always of the form T T E ?
+The first two can be anything as long as the types match; unary operators, binary operators, stack operators, stack manipuation operators or expressions.
+E must be an expression.
+If E evalutes to >0, the second T (top of the stack) will be returned, other wise the first T will be returned.

 ### Stack Operators
 Stack operators consume an entire stack and return a value.
 A sub stack can be